Travel Guide for Downtown Atlanta neighborhood • Top things to do in downtown Atlanta – recommended best restaurants, museums, hotels

 Despite its longstanding place in history, the hotel has all the modern amenities a traveler could want, plus extra touches of cool design features such as an Airstream trailer out by the pool.
-See more photos of the hotel here.

 Follow @travelsofadam on Instagram for more travel tips!

 Atlanta is home to thriving creativity and a cultural renaissance.
 Discover Atlanta’s hipster hotspots in this guide to the coolest things to do in Atlanta.